 Most significantly, live sport in HDR is the next frontier for Sky.
 The broadcaster is covering all live Premier League matches for the 2021/22 season and beyond in Ultra HD with HDR, as well as hosting over 200 hours of the Tokyo Olympics in HDR on the Eurosport 4K channel.

 To watch Sky Q’s HDR coverage you'll need the relevant Sky subscription as well as an HDR-ready Sky Q box and HLG-compatible TV.

 What is Advanced HDR by Technicolor?

 Launched back at CES 2017, Advanced HDR by Technicolor is the least well-known of the HDR formats.
-It's the result of collaboration between LG and video specialists Technicolor, but LG is the only manufacturer to support the format so far.
+It's the result of a collaboration between LG and video specialists Technicolor, but LG is the only manufacturer to support the format so far.

 As with other types of HDR, the content needs to be mastered in the format, played back by a source that can read the Advanced HDR data and then displayed by a compatible television or projector.

 However, there's still no official word on any upcoming content that's been mastered in Advanced HDR by Technicolor.
 Despite this, a number of LG's 2017 TVs (both 4K OLED and LCD), LG 2018 TVs, and select LG 2019 sets, are compatible with the format.